In pandas you can add/append a new column to the existing DataFrame using DataFrame.insert()

 and Discount

 .
-Here, I will use lambda to derive a new column from the existing one.
+In this instance, I’ll utilize a lambda function to generate a new column from the existing data.

 # Derive New Column from Existing Column